freddneos/cp_pwa/README.md

   }
 </script>
 ```
-Now you mobile app is ready to be deployed like a PWA :tw-1f44f:   :tw-1f44f:
+Now you mobile app is ready to be deployed like a PWA :clap::clap:

 ### Thank you and
 if you want to more about me contact me on linkedin and follow my repos!